Get Started

 The original photo taken within the RGB color space is on the left.
 The photo on the right is the same one, converted into the CMYK color space.

-To take color matching in your hands, design within the CMYK color space and then convert to RGB yourself, without losing any colors.
-Or, if your software doesn’t support the CMYK color space, use an online RGB to CMYK converter to check which colors of your design are out of CMYK color space and adjust those.
+To control color matching, work in sRGB and use CMYK as a preview space.
+Or, if your software doesn’t support the CMYK color space, use an online RGB to CMYK converter to check which colors of your design are out of the CMYK color space and adjust those.

 Types of fabric